KvalitetsIT/helm-service-chart/service/documentation/06_AddingIngress.md

         secretName: mydomain.com
 ```
 ### Create SSL/TLS Certificate
  If you wish to create the certificate you need to add the following to a new file in template-folder.
-(This required Cert-manager to be installed)
+(This requires Cert-manager to be installed)
 ```yaml
 {{- if .Values.certificate.enabled -}}
 apiVersion: cert-manager.io/v1alpha2